petrzmax/petrzmax.github.io/_pages/about.md

 ### Online courses and tutorials

-I've created many technical tutorials for YouTube, and collaborated on several commercial online courses with Piotr Cichalewski from the [techtutor.pl](https://techtutor.pl) portal.
+I've created many technical tutorials for YouTube, and collaborated on several commercial online courses with **Piotr Cichalewski** from the [techtutor.pl](https://techtutor.pl) portal.

+### Direct collaboration with numerous international brands

+Creation of 3D Printers and other electronic devices reviews, negotiation of deals conditions, identifying and reaching out to companies that might be interested in collaboration.

+The most recognizable brands I worked with:

+- Anycubic, Creality, RatRig, Tevo, Gearbest, Banggood